jsanchezramos/UOC-Notification/README.md

 # Push Server

 Push Server is a cross-plateform push server based on [node-apn](https://github.com/argon/node-apn) and [node-gcm](https://github.com/ToothlessGear/node-gcm).
-Cordova Push Server currently supports iOS (APN) and android (GCM) platforms.
+Push Server currently supports iOS (APN) and android (GCM) platforms.
 It uses mongoDB to store the push tokens.
 Note that this server is not meant to be used as a front facing server as there's no particular security implemented.